-Research in four minutes (Rin4′), an annual scientific outreach competition launched by UPF in 2015, gathers young PhD researchers from all over the UPF to communicate their science to the public in the best understandable way, just in four minutes.
+Research in four minutes (Rin4′), an annual scientific outreach competition launched by the Pompeu Fabra University (UPF) in 2015, gathers young PhD researchers from all over the UPF to communicate their science to the public in the best understandable way, just in four minutes.
 Today we meet Artem Komissarov – the winner of the fifth Rin4’ edition.

 Artem, you have participated in Rin4′ before… what has been driving your motivation to participate in this competition?